 Develop and test an incident response plan

-Another thing that needs reviewed (at least) annually is the incident response plan for a range of scenarios.
+Another item to review at least annually is the incident response plan for a range of scenarios.

-A cohesive incident response plan defines roles and steps in advance, so people know how to take action.
+A cohesive incident response plan defines roles and steps in advance, so people know how to take action when an incident occurs.

 Enhance your cybersecurity efforts

-Your bank should also be able to help your firm gain the knowledge to develop an effective security strategy and incident response plan.
+Your bank should make you feel confident that strong security defenses are in place.
 First Republic offers multiple services designed to enhance our clients’ cybersecurity efforts, including:

 - Free cyber awareness sessions, in which we educate organizations on cyber risks and best practices.